Day 121: BLYC (1995.1) to Lonely Clearing (2023.6)

 We’d decided to save our appetites for Timberline’s trail-famous breakfast buffet, so didn’t eat and hit the trail hungry.
 It was cold and very windy, we crossed the highway and couldn’t see more than 50 feet down the road since the mist was so thick.
 Started climbing, and the wind cleared a little of the mist while going up, but it felt colder the higher we went.

 It was a steep uphill climb the whole way up Mt Hood to the lodge, and the profile looked terrible on Guthook, with so many negative comments saying how difficult it was.
-Actually too bad and we made good time.
-PC hung back to match my slower speed so we could chat and pass the time faster, he’s young and enthusiastic even for 21, and full of plans for the next big adventure.
+Actually not too bad and we made good time.
+PC hung back to match my slower speed so we could chat and pass the time faster, he’s young and enthusiastic at 21, and full of plans for the next big adventure.
 I like listening to his stories that always spiral off on tangents and I’m not expected to hold up any conversation on my end which is good because I can’t walk and talk without gasping for breath like a loser.
 The wind really picked up and my face and hands were feeling numb.
 We were placing bets on when it would start properly raining since the clouds and mist were thick and grey overhead and all around us, but it never did.
 We broke through most of the mist and the rest of the cloud started to clear as the wind picked up.
 When we reached the last mile or so, emerged from the trees to the best view of Mt Hood’s summit just as the sun came out fully and the last wisps of clouds went racing across the trail and momentarily disappeared.

-Hood itself is beautiful, the mountain top far above us was still covered in snow but there were a ton of wildflowers still covering the chilly, wind battered slopes.
+Hood itself is beautiful, the mountain top far above us was still covered in snow but there were a ton of wildflowers covering the chilly, wind battered lower slopes.
 Last year there had been snowboarders here in August.
 We could see the roof tops of the lodge ahead, but we weren’t done yet, the trail became straight sand on the steep uphill and I figured that’s what people had been complaining about, it took hard work to make normal progress in the thick, loose, sand.
 The last mile felt like it took forever and I couldn’t feel my fingers but then we were onto pavement and making our way through the huge parking lot and up the stone steps of the lodge.

 It’a beautiful wooden building, cozy and warm.
 The cavernous open space outside the main dining hall was filled with sofas and armchairs around a fireplace in a central stone column, and that’s where we found Bagels, Honeybee, Eli and Cream.
 They were dozing off while sitting upright (“Please do not sleep on the sofas” said a sign) and waiting for breakfast to open.
 Everyone looked a little shell shocked from their long night and freezing morning, but they successfully did their 64 miles in under 24 hours.
-I’m jealous of their accomplishment, but I’m feeling better for it today and the last few days were great for swimming and hiking on my own time, and getting to experience what’s so far been the best of Oregon.
+I’m jealous of their accomplishment, but I’m feeling better for it today seeing how wiped out they are, and the last few days were great for swimming and hiking on my own time, and getting to experience what’s so far been the best of Oregon.

 PC and I coaxed stories from their night, and they were excited to share their highest and lowest moments during the long stretch, but they mostly just needed get some food and go to sleep.
 Thankfully the Timberline buffet is the most impressive breakfast on trail, and we posted up for course after course of fruit and waffles and six different types of meat.
 The staff treated us just like we were hotel guests instead of dirty trash hikers, making sure the coffee stayed full and bringing fresh squeezed orange juice.
 The buffet is 30 bucks a head but so, so worth it.